Have you ever wondered why your favorite specialty retail shop coffee always tastes better than home brewed coffee?

 However, brewing Folgers hoping it will taste like Blue Bottle, Verve or Weaver's retail coffee is a waste of time.
 Specialty coffee roasters source high quality Arabica beans, roast in small batches and serve fresh coffee daily.
 Coffee sealed in packages or cans is not fresh and typically a blend of low quality Robusta beans.
 Not fresh implies the coffee could have been sealed for years stored in a warehouse.

-Roasted coffee slowly releases gas trapped inside from the roasting process.
-A good way to tell if your coffee is fresh, does it release gas in the form of crema, when you pour hot water over the grounds?
+Fresh roasted coffee slowly releases gas trapped inside from the roasting process.
+A good way to tell if your coffee is fresh, does it have a rich brown crema, when you pour hot water over the grounds?
 Fresh degassing or blooming coffee smells fresh and has rich brown color.
 Coffee that is not fresh smells stale and looks more pale brown when blooming.
-Coffee packages that have a valve to allow the beans or grounds inside to slowly release gas, are most likely to be fresh.
-Packaged and can coffee without valves, is not degassing and not fresh.
+Coffee packages that have a valve to allow the beans or grounds inside to slowly release gas, are most likely to contain fresh coffee.
+Packaged and can coffee without valves, is not degassing and therefore not fresh.

 2. Correct Water Temperature